The Mealy Parrot (Amazona farinosa) is one of the largest Amazon Rainforest parrot species.

 Mealy Parrots are 38 – 40 centimetres tall from the top of their head to the tip of their tail and typically weigh between 540 to 700 grams.
 Some Mealy parrots, however, are much larger than this.

-Though less colourful than related parrot species, Mealy Parrots have a patch of blue, purple or violet on the top of their heads.
+Though less colorful than related parrot species, Mealy Parrots have a patch of blue, purple or violet on the top of their heads.
 Along with the purple or blue crown, Mealy Parrot sometimes have patches of yellow on the head and usually have a green or mostly green body, with tail feathers being light green or lime at the tip.

 Some Mealy Parrots have a light blue/teal sheen to their green coat, and an undercoat of yellow, blue, purple, red, and/or teal.